By Diane Small

 The best way to arrive here is by train from Milan to Stresa, where a ferry will carry you to the island in a mere ten minutes.
 There are a few restaurants offering Northern Italian cuisine here, such as the outstanding Ristorante Elvezia, which features a terrace with beautiful views over the lake.

-The island of Ponza, also called ‘the island of love’, is a popular holiday destination for Romans, full of nightlife and plenty of beaches, caves and inlets to hop around.
+The island of Ponza, also called ‘the island of love’, is one of the most popular holiday destination for Romans, full of nightlife and plenty of beaches, caves and inlets to hop around.

 Ponza feels like a secret.
 The island’s charm lies in its timelessness and simplicity, attracting a fashion crowd and celebrities such as Rihanna, Mariah Carey, Beyoncé and Jay Z. There is little shopping, except for a few stores selling Panama hats and swimsuits, and you hear few languages spoken besides Italian.

 People spend their days renting motor boats from the port, dropping their anchors in one of the windless alcoves that surround the island, and spending the day diving off the boat, only to reboard to regain some energy from eating fresh mozzarella, tomatoes and focaccia.
 Night life is equally simple; a sunset aperitif followed by a dinner that goes until the last man standing.

 For serious sunbathers and landlubbers, the Chiaia di Luna Beach is the spot to go to, and the caves of Ponzio Pilato are fascinating to explore.

 Unlike its more touristy and crowded neighbour, Capri, Ponza is relatively unknown to foreigners, making the island a truly off-the-beaten track destination, where you can enjoy sipping espresso, swimming, sunbathing and mingling with true Romans.